lyan62/lyan62.github.io/_posts/2018-06-16-papernotes-a-sensitivity-analysis-of-and-practitioners-guide-to-convolutional-neural-zhang.md

 ### Discussion
-Well, hyperparameter tuning is always time-consuming and sometimes even frustrating, the baseline configuration and suggestions included in the paper  could be useful for practitioners on this task:
+Well, hyperparameter tuning is always time-consuming and sometimes even frustrating.
+Though it's task specific, the baseline configuration and suggestions included in the paper  could be useful for practitioners on this task:
 - input word vectors: Glove
 - filter region size: (3,4,5)
 - feature maps: 100